-Vessels of Pesquera Echebastar, including those vessels of Hartswater International.
+Vessels of Pesquera Echebastar, including those vessels of Hartswater International are eligible to use the fishery certificate.
 There are no other eligible fishers and no certificate sharing mechanism exists.

 5.4 Eligibility of Inseparable or Practically Inseparable (IPI) stock(s) to Enter Further Chains of Custody